Carlos Slim’s Net Worth, Houses and Cars He is Known For

 Carlos Slim

-Carlos Slim is not the type who would focus all his time and finances on one particular business sector.
-Instead, he would spread his plans and strategies into numerous industries, including the automotive industry, airlines, tobacco, cement, hotels, telecommunications, and financial services, and in no tie, he was able to establish or acquire several businesses in these categories.
+Carlos Slim has investments in numerous industries, including the automotive industry, airlines, tobacco, cement, hotels, telecommunications, and financial services.
+He was able to establish or acquire several businesses in these categories through a dint of hard work.

 • Cigatam (the country’s second-largest cigarette maker),